Design of a Quantum-Repeater using Quantum-Circuits and benchmarking its performance on an IBM Quantum-Computer: Abstract

 \section{Abstract}

 Quantum communication relies on the existence of entanglement between two nodes of a network.
-Since, entanglement can only be produced using local quantum operations, distribution of parts of this entangled system between different nodes becomes necessary.
-However, due to the extremely fragile nature of entanglement and the presence of losses in the communication channel, the direct distribution of entanglement over large distances is nearly impossible.
-Quantum repeaters have been proposed to solve this problem.
-These enable one to establish long-range entanglement by dividing the link into smaller parts, creating entanglement between each part and connecting them up to form the full link.
-As researchers race to establish entanglement over larger and larger distances, it becomes essential to gauge the performance and robustness of the different protocols that go into designing a quantum repeater, before deploying them in real life.
-Present day noisy quantum computers are ideal for this task as they can emulate the noisy environment in a quantum communication channel and provide a benchmark for how the protocols will perform on real-life hardware.
-In this paper, we report the circuit-level implementation of the complete architecture of a Quantum Repeater.
-All the protocols of the repeater have been bench-marked on IBM Q, the world's first publicly available cloud quantum computer.
-The results of our experiment provide a measure for the fidelity of entanglement current repeaters can establish.
-In addition, the repeater protocol provides a robust benchmark for the current state-of-the-art of quantum computing hardware.
+However, due to its fragile nature, it is nearly impossible to establish entanglement at large distances through the direct transmission of qubits.
+Quantum repeaters have been proposed to solve this problem, which split-up the network to create small-scale entangled links and then connect them up to create the large-scale link.
+As researchers race to establish entanglement over larger and larger distances, it becomes essential to gauge the performance and robustness of the different protocols that have been proposed to design a quantum repeater, before deploying them in real life.
+Currently available noisy quantum computers are ideal for this task, as they can emulate the noisy environment in a quantum communication channel, and provide a measure for how the protocols will perform on real-life hardware.
+In this paper, we report the circuit-level implementation of the complete architecture of a quantum repeater, and benchmark this protocol on IBM's cloud quantum computer - IBMQ.
+Our experiments indicate a 26\% fidelity of shared bell-pairs for a complete on-chip quantum repeater with a yield of 49\%.
+We also compare these results with simulation data from IBM Qiskit.
+The results of our experiments provide a quantitative measure for the fidelity of entanglement that currently available repeaters can establish.
+In addition, the proposed circuit-implementation provides a robust benchmark for state-of-the-art quantum computing hardware. \keywords{Quantum Communication \and Quantum Repeaters \and Entanglement Swapping \and Entanglement Purification \and Quantum Circuits \and IBMQ}